Heart infection - endocarditis

 Endocarditis is an inflammation of the endocardium, the inner lining of the heart and heart valves.
 Most cases are caused by a bacterial infection.
-Endocarditis is a serious ailment that can lead to severe medical complications, and can even be fatal if not treated.
+Endocarditis is a serious condition that can lead to severe medical complications, even death, if not treated.

 Signs and Symptoms

 The most common symptom of endocarditis is fever.
 The fever may be high or low, and it may seem to come and go.
 Other common symptoms include the following: